moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 The following stages are outlined below:

-1. Use a User Account
+1. ~Use a User Account~
 1. Use a Service Account
 1. Use Declarative Permissions
 1. Integrate with our OAuth Provider

-### Stage 1: Use a User Account
+### ~Stage 1: Use a User Account~

+This stage is deemed too risky so it is being removed from the effort.

-Currently, project owners can invite a user to a project with specific permissions using a custom role.
+~Currently, project owners can invite a user to a project with specific permissions using a custom role.
 We will leverage this mechanism to bind a specific account to all CI jobs within a project by using a convention for identifying the user account.
-This approach allows for quick feedback to identify gaps in the existing custom permissions.
+This approach allows for quick feedback to identify gaps in the existing custom permissions.~

-This immediate and temporary solution will help reduce the access currently granted through the `CI_JOB_TOKEN`.
+~This immediate and temporary solution will help reduce the access currently granted through the `CI_JOB_TOKEN`.~

-When a new build is created, we will search for a specific user account based on a naming convention.
-If the user account is found, it will be attached to the build, thereby restricting the `CI_JOB_TOKEN` to the permissions assigned to that account.
+~When a new build is created, we will search for a specific user account based on a naming convention.
+If the user account is found, it will be attached to the build, thereby restricting the `CI_JOB_TOKEN` to the permissions assigned to that account.~

-The convention for searching for a user is as follows:
+~The convention for searching for a user is as follows:~

 1. The user must be a direct member of the project.
 2. The username must match the pattern `<project-id>-ci_user`.

-When a user matching this pattern is found, that user will be used as the security principal for generating the `CI_JOB_TOKEN`.
+~When a user matching this pattern is found, that user will be used as the security principal for generating the `CI_JOB_TOKEN`.~

-An example of how to implement this can be found in [this merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/162599).
+~An example of how to implement this can be found in [this merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/162599).
-Below is a snippet of code that summarizes the idea.
+Below is a snippet of code that summarizes the idea.~

 ```ruby
 module Gitlab